demisto/content/Packs/LogPoint_SIEM_Integration/Integrations/LogPoint_SIEM_Integration/README.md

 ### lp-get-incident-states
 ***
-Gets the Incident States.
+Gets the first 50 Incident States.
 Arguments are optional.
 If ts_from and ts_to arguments are not provided, it will get incidents of the past 24 hours.

 #### Base Command